StanfordSpezi/SpeziStorage/Sources/SpeziSecureStorage/SpeziSecureStorage.docc/SpeziSecureStorage.md

 ### Updating Credentials

-The ``SecureStorage/SecureStorage`` component enables the update of a previously stored set of credentials.
+The ``SecureStorage/SecureStorage`` module enables the update of a previously stored set of credentials.

 ```swift
 do {